Legends-of-Gramdatis/gramados-v2/lore markdowns/questlines/Pieces of What Remains.md

 ### Page - Marcel Cassette Return 2
 **Text:**
 ```
 Take this with you.
 A repair kit.
 You never know when you'll need it.
 And this...
 It's a FRM Upgrade.
 Helps with your vehicle's engine.
-Not much for a showy boost, but it'll keep things running smoother when you need it.\n\nLet's keep ‘em all running, huh?
+Not much for a showy boost, but it'll keep things running smoother when you need it.

+Let's keep ‘em all running, huh?
 Take care of yourself.
 ```
 **Player Input:**
 - I will.
 And Marcel... thanks for trusting me with this.